 13. Princep Ghat

 If you want to enjoy the beauty of the River Hoogly while also have a fine place to sit and relax, the Princep Ghat is the perfect place for that.
 It has a long walk along the side of the river with ample trees to keep the place shady and cool.
 You can either stroll about or sit on one of the benches as you enjoy the view of the river.
-This place is particularly popular among the youths of the city.
+This place is particularly popular among the youths of the city and is also one of the famous places to visit in Kolkata.

 - Location: Fort William, Hastings, Kolkata